A measure of majorisation emerging from single-shot statistical mechanics: Upper bound given by relative mixedness is achievable

-As seen in the above example, we need some algorithm which allows us to shift some probability from one level to the other, if they are in thermal equilibrium.
-We only want to change these two levels (say $j$, $k$), so the sum of their eigenvalues remains constant ($\lambda_j +\lambda_k=const$).
+To start, we need some algorithm which allows us to shift some probability from one level to the other, if they are in thermal equilibrium.
+We only want to change these two levels (say $j$, $k$), so the sum of their occupation probabilities remains constant ($\lambda_j +\lambda_k=const$).
 Also we hope to be able to do this without needing to do any work, so we keep our total knowledge of these levels constant.
 To achieve this it seems a good idea to have $p_j + p_k = const$ and constantly thermal equilibrium.
 This is the guiding idea for the following algorithm.
+Instead of doing this (rather complicated) proof one also could have assumed that one can split levels in a physical fashion (see the corollary to the next lemma for details).
+Then one would have got the ``isothermal shift'' for free, by simply splitting the level $k$ in two parts and afterwards removing the level $j$.
+But this would have been a further assumption.
+So the following definition and subsequent lemma can also be seen to show it possible (in principle) to achieve a splitting of a level by just having one further empty level a heat bath and a work reservoir (which remains untouched with probability $1$).